 How Much Compensation For A Personal Injury Sustained In A Train Station Accident Claim?

-By Michael Patrick.
-Last Updated 18th January 2021.
+By Mark Ainsdale.
+Last Updated 1st April 2021.
+Welcome to our guide to train station accident claims.
+In this guide, we look at how to claim train station injury compensation.
 A train station accident can happen in several different ways.
-Statistics reveal that over 1,500 passengers in the United Kingdom are victims of train station-related accidents every year.
+Statistics reveal that over 6,000 passengers in the United Kingdom are victims of train station-related accidents every year.
 Accidents can occur due to slipping on the platform while dismounting or boarding a train; as the result of tripping over loose floor tiles; or as the result of an object falling from a height.

 Injuries as a result of these accidents can be severe.
 In many cases, people who have been involved in a train station accident that has resulted in an injury may be owed compensation.
 This guide aims to provide information about train station accident compensation and how best to succeed in a claim.
 If you would like to find out more about this subject, please contact our offices and discuss the matter with a legal expert.